Cretan, Italian, or

 1839-1905

-It's most common use is in red sauces for pizzas or spaghetti, but is versatile as a spice.
-Some oreganos when overcooked lose all their flavor, but Cretan Oregano or Pot Marjoram has a lasting flavor.
+Its most common use is in red sauces for pizzas or spaghetti, but it is versatile as a cooking herb.
+Some oreganos when overcooked lose all their flavor, but Cretan Oregano also called Pot Marjoram has a lasting flavor.
 It can be used raw on salads, cooked with just about anything, used either fresh or dried, or steeped for tonic teas.

 Meat-eaters will want to cut it finely or crumble it dried & add it to ground round to make meatballs.
 As a vegetarian myself, I add it to veggie-balls made from sundry ground nuts, grated cheese, grated veggies, oats & crumbled bread, milk, eggs, & choice spices, very well mixed, shaped into balls on a cookie sheet for the oven.